-The annual Celebration of Free Speech and Its Defenders was held on October 24, 2006 at the Rubin Museum of Art in New York City.
+NCAC was held its annual Celebration of Free Speech and Its Defenders on the evening of Tuesday, November 6, 2007 at the Rubin Museum of Art in New York City.

-NCAC honored several individuals for their courage in defending First Amendment principles:
+NCAC will honor several individuals for their courage in defending First Amendment principles:

-The evening also featured a screening the winning short films made by teen filmmakers addressing the question: "War and Free Speech: Can They Co-Exist?"
-Watch the films on YouTube!
+The evening will also feature a screening the winning short films made by teen filmmakers on the topic: "How Does Censorship Affect Me?"
+Watch last year’s winning films on YouTube!

-NCAC is deeply grateful for the hard work and support of the following individuals.
-Chair: Jane Friedman, President and CEO, HarperCollins Publishers
+NCAC is deeply grateful for the hard work and support of the following individuals:

 Judy Blume, Award winning author

 Jane Friedman, President and CEO, HarperCollins Publishers Worldwide

 Chip Gibson, President and Publisher, Random House Children’s Books

 Donald & Shelley Rubin, Co-Chairs, Rubin Museum of Art